usnistgov/ndn-dpdk/mgmt/strategymgmt/README.md

 It requires every strategy to have a unique short name.

 **Strategy.Unload** unloads a strategy.
-It cannot unload a strategy that is in use.
+It cannot unload a strategy that is in use by a FIB entry.
-Currently FIB management is not connected to strategy management, and unloading the default strategy would crash the forwarder.